José Ruben: Broadway stage: 1918-1920

 Laurette Taylor chose Ruben for a program of excerpts from three Shakespeare plays, in which he played Romeo to her Juliet in the balcony scene.
-It played for a single matinee at the Criterion Theatre on April 5, 1918 to a small audience of fellow actors.
+It played for a single matinee at the Criterion Theatre on April 5, 1918, to a small audience of fellow actors.
 Her performance was panned by reviewers, and even Ruben drew a very rare poor review, with only Heywood Broun commending him.

 Ruben had more success partnering with Olive Wyndham in an English translation of Georges Courteline's The Fine System, which played on the B. F. Keith vaudeville circuit during May and June 1918.
 He was then cast in I.O.U., which co-starred Mary Nash; it opened at the Savoy Theatre in Asbury Park, New Jersey on August 5, 1918.
 Ruben's character changed from the Japanese "Baron Tori" in the tryouts to the East Indian "Ramdah Sima" by the time the play reached Broadway on October 5, 1918, but no rewriting could save this play.
 It closed after a brief run, upon which Ruben married his co-star.
 Newspapers made much of their romance, with a full-page story and photos, even suggesting the play folded early because they couldn't convincingly play antagonists.

-Almost immediately the couple's work pulled them apart; Nash went into another New York play while Ruben joined the touring company of A Marriage of Convienence.
+Almost immediately the couple's work pulled them apart; Nash went into another New York play while Ruben joined the touring company of A Marriage of Convenience.
 The tour finished up in January 1919; there is a seven-month gap before Ruben's next known performing work.
 During the latter part of this time Actors' Equity Association (AEA) launched an actor's strike.
 Ruben was elected to the board of the Actors' Fidelity League, a new organization of actors opposed to the strike tactics of AEA.
 However, with the backing of Samuel Gompers and the American Federation of Labor, the AEA won out.